 6. How To Use GIFs On Social Media:

 In 2016, Twitter launched an integrated GIF library in partnership with GIF resources Giphy and Tenor (previously Riffsy).
 Here’s how it works.
 Whenever you’re composing a Tweet or a Direct Message, you can search and browse the GIF library.
 Just click the new GIF button to find one that you may want to add.
 You can search by keywords, or browse by categories of different reactions like Happy, Dance, Funny, Mic Drop, etc. As you can see, you may add a GIF by navigating to the ‘GIF’ button and selecting what kind of GIF you want to share on your timeline.
+There are some social media automation tools like SocialPilot that let you schedule GIFs powered by Giphy.

 So now you know how to insert a GIF in your tweet, you need to think about how you would implement it in your social media strategy.
 Hence the best and most effective way is to use it in an action-oriented post.
 Consequently, this would be where the viewer is asked to do an action.
 Use the GIF to strike an emotion and connect with the audience so they get your message loud and clear.